selwynpolit/d9book/book/drush.md

 I find that installing drush version 8 globally is most convenient for my Drupal development as I frequently run drush commands in the terminal and really like the command completion afforded by [Oh-my-Zsh](https://ohmyz.sh/).
 Drush runs slightly slower than the equivalent `ddev drush` commands when installed this way.
 The host drush version doesn't matter very much since it is only used to find the proper drush version (most likely within `/vendor/bin`) and call it. **Always** install drush in each project using composer.

 ::: warning
 You should be aware that you might get unpredictable results if you use differing versions of PHP on your local vs in the DDEV containers.
-E.g. if your local mac has PHP 7 and your DDEV is using PHP 8.1, you are likely to have unpredictable results when you issue some drush commands.
+E.g. if your local Mac has PHP 7 and your DDEV is using PHP 8.1, you are likely to have unpredictable results when you issue some drush commands.
 Generally speaking I haven't seen things be too wacky, but you should be aware of this.
 :::

 Use Composer to install drush.
 Don't use homebrew.